 A higher value will position the product toward the top of the map.

 For each product enter a whole number value between 0 and 10 representing the relative size of the market segment for the product.
 In this case 1 represents the smallest market segment and 10 the largest.
 The value will dictate the size of the circle and therefore the market segment shown on the map.

 The calculator will now produce the product positioning map for the ten products based on the two attributes chosen.

 The product positioning map calculator is available for download in Excel format by following the link below.

-The use of a product positioning map when producing financial projections allows a business to develop its financial plan and make decisions regarding product research and development and marketing.
+The use of a product map when producing financial projections allows a business to develop its financial plan and make decisions regarding product research and development and marketing.

 Users use this product positioning map calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a positioning map template that you might use when preparing financial projections in Excel.
 It is purely illustrative of a perceptual map template.
 This is not intended to reflect general standards or targets for any particular company or sector.
-If you do spot a mistake in the brand map template, please let us know and we will try to fix it.
+If you do spot a mistake in the market map calculator template, please let us know and we will try to fix it.